Australia rejects claims that navy mistreated asylum seekers

 Those comments prompted an angry Indonesian response.

-The incident comes as U.S.-based rights watchdog Human Rights Watch, in its 700-page annual World Report, issued a blistering assessment of Australia’s asylum seeker policy.
+The incident comes as U.S.-based rights watchdog Human Rights Watch issued a blistering assessment of Australia’s asylum seeker policy in its 700-page annual World Report.

-“Successive governments have prioritised domestic politics over Australia’s international legal obligations to protect the rights of asylum seekers and refugees,” it said.
+“Successive governments have prioritized domestic politics over Australia’s international legal obligations to protect the rights of asylum seekers and refugees,” it said.